bcCOVID-19group/bcCOVID-19group-site/content/authors/carolinecolijn/_index.md

   the BC Centre for Disease Control and the Public Health Agency of Canada.
 She is a member of the Canadian Chief Science Advisor's expert panel on COVID-19.
-  Her research group has a paid contract to do COVID-19 weekly incidence projections for Canada, fo the Public Health Agency of Canada.
+  Her research group has a paid contract to do COVID-19 weekly incidence projections for Canada, for the Public Health Agency of Canada.
 She has no other financial or personal interests with respect to COVID-19.
 ---